 House | 3 bedrooms | sleeps 6

 This terraced cottage is in a pretty street in the centre of the Victorian seaside town of Llandudno.
 With it's sweeping promenade, pier and palm trees, it is often referred to as Queen of the Welsh resorts.”
-The property is well appointed, comfortable, ideal for families and is conveniently situated for all amenities.The accommodation is set out over 2 flooors -
+The property is well appointed and is conveniently situated for all amenities.The accommodation is set out over 2 flooors -

 Ground floor : Lounge / dining area, Kitchen.
 Utility room ( accessed via courtyard) with washing machine,dryer ,basin/toilet.